-You can deposit your dataset with InK, the institutional repository.
+You can deposit your dataset with SMU Research Data Repository (RDR).
 The benefits include:

 There are numerous free or fee-based data repositories online.
 Some are subject-based while others may be multi-disciplinary.
 One of the good websites that you should check out is re3data.org, a registry of online research data repositories.